 The ability of any company to deliver on its promises is only as good as the people charged to do so.
 It is of little importance when a deadline is upon us, where the CEO went to school or what other companies he has worked for.
 What is important is the background, experience and character of the person designing the solution, overseeing the work and ensuring the quality of deliverables.
 Of equal importance is the background, experience and character of the person making sure the right mix of people are hired and rigorously trained so that they can flawlessly perform their duties.
 Success is driven by ability and attitude, not what is on a resume.
 The attitude of each of us at Legal Outsourcing 2.0 is to serve.

-That attitude was well stated one hundred twenty-seven years ago, by a then little-known Indian attorney who wrote:
+Our attitude was well stated one hundred twenty-nine years ago, by a then little-known Indian attorney who wrote:

 “A customer is the most important visitor on our premises.
 He is not dependent on us.
 We are dependent on him.
 He is not an interruption in our work.
 He is the purpose of it.
 He is not an outsider in our business.
 He is part of it.
 We are not doing him a favor by serving him.
-He is doing us a favor by giving us an opportunity to do so.”— Mahatma Gandhi, 1890
+He is doing us a favor by giving us an opportunity to do so.”

 David is an eager adopter of legal technology and has been trained in various AI solutions in the legal space.
-As far as legal research goes, in addition to Lexis/Nexis and Westlaw, his skills include use of foreign language research tools (Garant and Legifrance).
-Regarding document review tools, with ten years of e-discovery experience, David has seen it all: the old standards of Summation, Concordance, I-Pro and FTI Ringtail, as well as the newer platforms of Axcelerate/Recommind, DocuMatrix, OmniX, Relativity, Stroz Friedberg and UBIC.
+As far as legal research goes, in addition to Lexis/Nexis and Westlaw, his skills include use of foreign language research tools (Legifrance and Garant).
+Regarding document review tools, with over ten years of e-discovery experience, David has seen it all: the old standards of Concordance, FTI Ringtail, iCONECT, I-Pro and Summation, as well as Axcelerate/Recommind, DocuMatrix, Indexed I/O, OmniX, Relativity, Stroz Friedberg and UBIC.

 David graduated with a BA degree (triple major, with honors) from Tufts University in 1998, before being awarded the Dean’s Scholarship and graduating from New York Law School in 2001.
 He has been published in both English and French.
 Wherever David works, he prides himself on being a bridge between different professional, linguistic and cultural practices.